YouTube vlogs have seen massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 So why didn’t I include it here in this list of the best vlogging cameras of the year?

-Well, yes it is a great camera for vlogging, but does the price increase (check latest price here) really justify the new features, and moreover, do they actually benefit the average vlogger?
+Well, yes it is a great camera for updating your vlog, but does the price increase really justify the new features, and moreover, do they actually benefit the average vlogger?
 I’ll let Kai Wong answer that in this video: